 - Save or adjust your tax refund

-The two best ways to build your emergency fund using your tax refund are as follows:
+Here are two good ways to build your emergency fund using your tax refund:

 - Review your W-4 tax form to adjust how much money is withheld.
 This will enable you to place more of it directly into your emergency savings account throughout the year.